-- I If required, assist the Logistics Specialist with the unloading, sorting and set-up of the equipment cache and the task force support facilities. (should not interfere with critical Recon and Triage Tasks). - [] Receive initial briefing of tactical assignment from the Task Force Leader or Planning Team Manager to include: - Incident situation report. - Task force objectives and tactical assignments. - TF support layout/requirements (Base of Ops). - Communications plan. - Review emergency signaling/evacuation procedures.
-Review medical treatment/evacuation procedures. - Review process for ordering supplies/equipment. - [] Carry out tactical assignments as directed.
+- If required, assist the Logistics Specialist with the unloading, sorting and set-up of the equipment cache and the task force support facilities. (should not interfere with critical Recon and Triage Tasks). - [ ] Receive initial briefing of tactical assignment from the Task Force Leader or Planning Team Manager to include: - Incident situation report. - Task force objectives and tactical assignments.
+TE support layout/requirements (Base of Ops). - TF support layout/requirements (Base of Ops). - Communications plan. - Review emergency signaling/evacuation procedures. - Review medical treatment/evacuation procedures. - Review process for ordering supplies/equipment. - [ ] Carry out tactical assignments as directed.
 Be prepared to go into immediate operations.